 Shuklaphanta Wildlife Reserve

 Shuklaphanta Wildlife Reserve is situated in Far-Western Nepal at Kanchanpur district.
-The park covers an area of 305 square kilometers.
+The park covers an area of 305 square kilometres.
 It is famous for inhabiting one of the endangered species of the world Barasingha or Swamp Deer.

 Hog deer, Nilgai, wild dog, Jackal, and porcupine are among other wildlife spotted in the park.
 If you get lucky, you might also see wild elephants and tigers in the park.
 Another major attraction of this park is Rani Tal (Queen Lake) which is another most visited spot.
 Many animals and birds such as Heron, ducks, storks, kingfishers, and egrets come here in search of food whereas swamp deer wallow at the edge of the lake.